 Soft forks are implemented to make some minor changes.
 It is usually unnoticeable, at least for the average user.
 Depending on the blockchain in question, soft forks can be quite a common occurrence.

-To give you an example, Ethereum has once implemented a hard fork and is planning to do so in the near future, too.
-The first hard fork was to recover from a breach of security (it divided the blockchain into two – Ethereum and Ethereum Classic).
+To give you an example, Ethereum has once implemented a hard fork and is planning to do so shortly, too.
+The first hard fork was to recover from a breach of security (it divided the blockchain into two - Ethereum and Ethereum Classic).
 The second one (the one that should happen shortly) is going to transition Ethereum from a PoW-based network to a PoS one.

 Question 8: What is ‘secret sharing’?

 Secret sharing is an interesting security-related function that a blockchain possesses.